Asthma treatment: Do complementary and alternative approaches work?

 Use caution with herbal remedies and always discuss the use of herbs or dietary supplements with your doctor.
 Consider these concerns before taking any herbal remedy:

 - Side effects.
-Side effects caused by herbal supplements can range from minor to severe, and depend on the herb and the dose you take.
-Be especially cautious of herbal asthma remedies that contain ephedra or ephedra-like substances, which may cause high blood pressure and have been linked to heart attack and stroke.
+Side effects caused by herbal remedies can range from minor to severe.
+It depends on the herb and dose you take.
+Be especially careful with herbs and supplements that contain ephedra or ephedra-like substances.
+These can cause dangerous spikes in blood pressure and have been linked to heart attack and stroke.
 Examples include ma-huang (banned in the United States) and bitter orange.